 10 Things You Gain from Becoming a CNA

 Close your eyes, think about how your future would look in a given career.
 Would you join the military, go to trade school, or attend a college?
-These a few options for when you’re re-evaluating where your career path is going.
+These are just a few options for when you’re re-evaluating where your career path is going.
 When you’re planning for the future, challenge yourself to think about becoming a Certified Nursing Assistant.
 You have the ability to grow personally and professionally within this field.
-If you’re wondering what that could look like, here are a few things you can gain from becoming a Certified Nursing Assistant.
+If you’re wondering what that could look like, here are a few benefits of becoming a Certified Nursing Assistant.